brananharrison/EmployeeScheduler/README.md

 ## Probabilistic Assignments
 Since seniority and attendance are metrics calculated over a large time window, they are unlikely to change much over time.
 To avoid schedules feelign stagnant or certain employees being stuck with undesireable shifts, I've employed a probabilistic approach to keep things interesting.
 To keep things simple for now, let's refer to an employee's "comparison score" to be any of the 3 scores we defined above (attendance, assigned hours proportion, and seniority).

 Let {X<sub>1</sub>, X<sub>2</sub>} be 2 employees' comparison scores on the interval [0,1].
 Without loss of generality, suppose X<sub>1</sub> > X<sub>2</sub>.
 Define Z = 5*(X<sub>1</sub> - X<sub>2</sub> ) as the difference between the scores with a coefficient of 5 in preparation for a composition with the sigmoid function.
 A higher coefficient would result in more skew towards the leader, while a lower would do the opposite, however I think 5 is a fair trade-off.
-Finally we utilize the function below to decide the probability of the leader being chosen.
+Finally we utilize the function below to decide the probability of the favored employee being chosen.
 A greater difference in comparison score will yield a higher probability of the leader being chosen.

 ![Img6](https://github.com/brananharrison/EmployeeScheduler/blob/master/img/sched6.png)